Sergio00166/webFILE/README.md

 Usage:
   python3 start.py [config.file]
-  or python3 bin/main.py -b IP_addr -p port -d directory [--dirsize]
+  or python3 bin/main.py -b IP_addr -p port -d directory [--dirsize] [--async_subtitles]

+  Async subtitles moves all the logic to a new process, it will take more RAM but will spread the CPU load across all cores<br>
+ <b> Then I wont lock the main process</b><br>

   ---------------------------------------------------